-Are you over 65 and wanting to review your current health insurance?
+Are you over 65?
 Find out what you need to know about seniors health insurance.

 Looking after yourself in later life is about taking charge of your health.
-As this guide shows, you can achieve this through a healthy diet and exercise, by accessing all the age benefits you’re entitled to and by having an adequate seniors health insurance.
+You can achieve this through a healthy diet and exercise, by accessing all the age benefits you’re entitled to and by having adequate seniors health insurance.

 Compare baby boomers health insurance

-Despite your best efforts, health issues do increase as we age, so having access to health care in later life is very important.
-The only way to ensure this is to have adequate health insurance, which is where Over 65s Health Insurance comes in.
-This type of insurance is designed specifically for those over 65 and usually includes cover for things such as:
+Despite our best efforts, our health issues increase as we age, so having access to health care in later life is very important.
+The only way to ensure this access is to have adequate health insurance, which is where over 65s health insurance comes in.
+This type of insurance is for those over 65 and usually includes cover for the following:

 - A private or shared room in a private or public hospital

 - Ambulance fees

 - Intensive Care fees